nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 ## Introduction

-This article covers the basics of creating a plugin for IntelliJ IDEA using the Plugin SDK.
+This article (originally published on 2019-08-25) covers the basics of creating a plugin for IntelliJ IDEA using the Plugin SDK.
 It covers the basics, like what components and services are, what extension points and extensions are, along with persistent state components, and unit testing.
 Topics like disposables, PSI, VFS, read/write locks, are not covered in this tutorial.
 I will write more tutorials in the future to cover these advanced topics as well.

 To get the code for this tutorial, please clone the [`nazmulidris/idea-plugin-example`](https://github.com/nazmulidris/idea-plugin-example) repo from github.
 Please